fourcoders/LatchBundle/Resources/doc/use_standard.md

 	{{ path('fourcoders_latch_register') }}

-Only the user mast be logued.
+Only the user will must be logued.